4 Simple Tips to Make the Best All-Butter Pie Crust

 When making the dough, prepare your other ingredients first.
 Measure the water and place it in the fridge so it stays cold, then measure the flour and sugar into your mixing bowl.
 Cut your butter, place it in the bowl with the flour and sugar, then place the bowl in the fridge for 15 to 30 minutes to ensure everything is truly cold.
 Finally, using a stand mixer or pastry cutter helps keep the butter colder longer, but if you are using your hands, work as quickly as you can, or if you must, put the bowl back in the fridge for a bit if the butter begins to get too soft.

-Cut Small Butter Pieces
+2. Cut Butter into Small Pieces

 Second, cut the butter into small pieces.
 The smaller the butter chunks, the flakier the crust.
 This is an easy rule to remember when you’re making pie crust from scratch without having to know exactly why it works.
 It’s something I knew for years from baking at home just from trial and error, but I didn’t know why.
 But it’s very simple: The more butter chunks you have, the more distribution of butter throughout the dough, and therefore, you’ll have a more consistently flaky crust.